I-2-0-80.Administrative Law Judge (ALJ) File

 Last Update: 9/28/05 (Transmittal I-2-66)

 Use a standard size file, type the claimant's name and Social Security number on a gummed label, and affix the label to the index tab on the file.
+In electronic cases, eView contains a private section that functions as an electronic version of the ALJ file.

 The content of the ALJ file is left to the judgment of an ALJ.
 ALJs may choose to include such documents as: